otsaloma/dataiter/doc/aggregation.rst

 they are functions that return functions, that will then be called group-wise within the ``aggregate`` method.
-For example, ``di.mean("price")`` returns a function, that given a data frame, returns the mean of the "price" column.
+For example, ``di.mean("price")`` returns a function, that given a data frame, returns the group-wise mean of the "price" column.
 The supported functions are listed below.

 * :func:`~dataiter.all`
 * :func:`~dataiter.any`